 Considering the same database Finance to perform the Logical operators:

 1. AND Operator

-It gives preference to make use of multiple conditions with the WHERE clause.
+It gives preference to making use of multiple conditions with the WHERE clause.

 WHERE FName = 'Leslia' AND salary = 2500;

-This makes a comparison between the expressions in the statement and returns true if either of the condition is True.
+This compares the expressions in the statement and returns true if either of the conditions is True.

 WHERE FName = 'Gruce TOM' OR salary = 2500;

 This Operator takes an argument as a single Boolean and returns true if it is false and vice-versa.